 Around 43 species of resident as well as migratory water birds visit this bird sanctuary.
 Around 100,000 migratory birds comes here by December and leave by June or July next year, after laying eggs and and the young ones are mature enough to fly with them.

-Koonthankulam village community is actively involved in the protection of Koothankulam Bird Sanctuary.
+Koonthankulam village community is actively involved in the protection of Koothankulam Birds Sanctuary.
 They take care of the fallen chicks by handing over them to the rescue center.

 Koothankulam Bird Sanctuary has a Bird watching binocular tower, an interpretation center and a children’s park.
 There is also a dormitory open for the public, throughout the year.